jhonvincentgaringa-dot/FINAL_PROJECT/README.md

 **Algorithms**

-The system implements 11 distinct algorithms to manage the lifecycle of student data[cite: 1]:
+The system implements 11 distinct algorithms to manage the lifecycle of student data:

 1.  **Linked List Memory Deallocation**: A traversal algorithm that visits every node to `free()` heap memory before the program exits.
 2.  **String Traversal & Validation**: Custom functions (`isNumeric` and `hasNumber`) that iterate through character arrays to ensure data integrity.